JoelOtter/reshaper/README.md

 Reshaper is a JavaScript library which can automatically restructure JavaScript objects to match a provided schema.
 It also provides users with some manual control, by way of a 'hint' system.

+To see some interactive examples, check out this [Kajero notebook](http://www.joelotter.com/reshaper).

 **Note**: Reshaper is currently in active development.
 I don't yet consider it to be stable or suitable for serious usage.
 For this reason, I haven't yet published it to NPM.

 ## Usage